Bankruptcy

 This form of bankruptcy applies most often for those with significant business debts.
 However, individuals can also file for Chapter 11, although it is most often used by small businesses, sole proprietorships, corporations and partnerships who need to reorganize.

-Filing for Chapter 11 is beneficial in that businesses can continue operating without making security and interest payments on a debt.
-A Chapter 11 plan can involve downsizing operations to reorganize and free up key assets.
-Alternatively, a liquidation plan may be more beneficial for businesses prepared to make a total shutdown of operations.
+Filing for Chapter 11 allows businesses to continue operating while reorganizing debts.
+A Chapter 11 plan can involve downsizing operations to free up key assets, or a liquidation plan for businesses prepared to make a total shutdown of operations.
+We will help you create a detailed strategy that keeps your best interests in mind.